borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 &nbsp;5.
 Does only one main function in the base - being just money, but does it very good.<br>

 -- Some Altcoins (Alternative coins - any other then Bitcoin) could be viewed as startups where buying those is similar to investing in that company, like some DeFi (Decentralized Finance) application that replicate certain bank services and others.
 With those investment can often be done with **ICO** (*Initial Coin Offer*), analog to [**IPO**](https://www.investopedia.com/terms/i/initial-coin-offering-ico.asp){:target="_blank"} (*Initial Public Offer*).
 It's like Dot-com bubble in the 2000s where there were many companies that had website but just a few grow to become Microsoft, Google, Apple, Amazon, etc...
 While bulk of others have completely failed and we never even heard about them.<br>
-Still only BTC is considered (also [by the SEC](https://www.reuters.com/legal/transactional/are-cryptocurrencies-securities-sec-is-answering-question-2022-03-21/){:target="_blank"}) as **Asset** (other way phrasing it **Digital Property**) while all others cryptos are described as **Securities**.
+Still only BTC is considered (also [by the SEC](https://www.reuters.com/legal/transactional/are-cryptocurrencies-securities-sec-is-answering-question-2022-03-21/){:target="_blank"}) as **Asset** (other way phrasing it **Digital Property**) while all others cryptos are described as **Securities** (*The Next Bitcoin is Bitcoin*).

 ### 3.4 Proof Of Work (PoW) vs Stake [[C](#toc)]
 {: #pow-vs-pos }
 -- Proof Of Stake (PoS) protocols are another class of algorithms for consensus first invented in 2012.
 They work by selecting validators in proportion to their quantity of holdings in cryptocurrency.
 This is done to avoid the computational cost.
 Key distinction is that they are not decentralized enough, [quantified](https://news.earn.com/quantifying-decentralization-e39db233c28e){:target="_blank"} by [**Nakamoto Coefficient**](https://crosstower.com/resources/education/nakamoto-coefficient/){:target="_blank"}, similar to Gini coefficient for inequality measure.
 PoS does not have incentives in line with it, also distribution is always an issue.
 So they can only ever be a Security equity (asset issued by body) and not a Commodity.<br>
--- [PoW Efficient](https://danhedl.medium.com/pow-is-efficient-aa3d442754d3){:target="_blank"} is and in it's nature different and separate, like comparing plain and train.
+-- [PoW is Efficient](https://danhedl.medium.com/pow-is-efficient-aa3d442754d3){:target="_blank"} and in it's nature different and separate, like comparing plain and train.
 For monetary system PoW is advantages and necessary.
-Electricity is Bitcoin's physical property.<br>
+Electricity is Bitcoin's physical property.
+It is also much safer against 51 % attach due to opportunity cost, too hard and too expensive.<br>
 Hardware that is doing computation for mining initially included home desktops, even laptops, later GPU - Graphics cards, because of multiple coprocessor and eventually custom build server machines called [ASIC](https://zipmex.com/learn/asic-miner/){:target="_blank"} miner (Application-Specific Integrated Circuit).
 They are much more efficient and have made regular computers obsolete for this purpose.
 Because of this algorithm has a feature called **Difficulty Adjustment** that is done every 2 weeks.
 This ensures constant time for block generation of 10 minutes, regardless of processing Hashrate (Th/s).
 The more power is inputted the more difficult it becomes to find the correct solution.
-So incentives are to have more miners when price goes up but on the other side halving makes reward smaller, so it has [no scaling issue](https://www.reddit.com/r/Bitcoin/comments/q769w4/how_does_bitcoins_energy_usage_scale/){:target="_blank"} and there will be equilibrium established, reward shrinks while value is expected to rise.
+So incentives are to have more miners when price goes up but on the other side halving makes reward smaller.
+Therefore it has [no energy scaling issue](https://www.reddit.com/r/Bitcoin/comments/q769w4/how_does_bitcoins_energy_usage_scale/){:target="_blank"} and onces equilibrium is established, reward shrinks while value is expected to rise.
 Additionally miners receive a fixed fee from each transaction.
 In future Transaction fees will become more important then reward.
+From miners perception Moore’s law is built into the incentive structure.
 ![Hashrate](https://raw.githubusercontent.com/borisdj/borisdj.github.io/master/assets/images/revolution-of-money/hashrate.png)
 [Chart source](https://ycharts.com/indicators/bitcoin_network_hash_rate){:target="_blank"} and other mining data with [hashrate info](https://www.blockchain.com/charts/hash-rate){:target="_blank"}.